Visiting GaiaYoga Gardens

 - And much more!
 A lot depends on the skills and interests you bring.

-- Provide some money upfront and every month (see below for different options) to cover our costs and compensate us for the investment we're making in teaching you skills and orienting you to our community.
-Everyone pays the following upfront:
+- Provide some money upfront (see below for different options) to cover our costs and compensate us for the investment we're making in teaching you skills and orienting you to our community.
+Everyone pays the following :

 - $100 Refundable Damage Deposit

 Pricing Plans all figures are per adult.
-When you email us and ask for an application will give you more details, including couples or family plans - choose whichever suits you best (note the minimal cash plan and balanced plan require more time commitment and arriving (weeks to a few months) before the immersion to do your work-trade):
+When you email us and ask for an application will give you more details, including couples or family plans.
+You can choose whichever suits you best (note the sponsored and balanced plan require more time commitment and arriving (weeks to a few months) before the immersion to do your work-trade):

-- Sponsored Plan - great for those willing to contribute more through Landance to cut down on their cash costs:
+- Sponsored Plan - great for those wanting to contribute more through Landance to cut down on their cash costs:

 - Balanced Plan - a hybrid of the other two options: